senzing-garage/docker-python-demo/README.md

 ### Create SENZING_DIR

-1. If `/opt/senzing` directory is not on local system, visit [HOWTO - Create SENZING_DIR](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/create-senzing-dir.md).
+1. If you do not already have an `/opt/senzing` directory on your local system, visit [HOWTO - Create SENZING_DIR](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/create-senzing-dir.md).

 ### Configuration